-Demonstrate understanding using the following electronic equipment and functions:

-- Understand opening, reading, sending and replying to e-mail. - Have a valid e-mail address. - Have a basic understanding of how to use a computer and working online.
+- Demonstrate understanding using the following electronic equipment and functions: - Understand opening, reading, sending and replying to e-mail. - Have a valid e-mail address. - Have a basic understanding of how to use a computer and working online.

 - Clean driving record, with the ability to earn a valid Alaska driver's license. - Will demonstrate the ability to show up on time, rested and dressed for the work day. - Safety conscience, situationally aware of surroundings.
-Understands and willingly enforces industry safety standards. - Need to be able to apply and receive a TWIC card.
+Understands and willingly enforces industry safety standards.